BiLLY-J03l/ransomware-python3/README.md

   2-uses XOR encryption via bitwise operations.

-  3-you can modify the script to not encrypt certain folders which can come in handy.
+  3-you can modify the script to not encrypt certain folders (or extensions) which can come in handy.